How To Start A Photography Blog [9 Steps To $10k/month]

 Now it’s time to make your photography blog uniquely yours!
 Use your theme’s built-in customization options to tweak colors, fonts, and layouts until it feels just right for your brand.

-- Most themes come with pre-designed pages like “About,” “Contact,” and “Home.”
+• Most themes have pre-designed pages like “About,” “Contact,” and “Home.”
 These are great starting points.
-Personalize them with your photography style, background, and contact info to give your blog a personal touch.
+You can further personalize them with your photography style, background, and contact info to give your blog a personal touch.

 Congratulations!
 You’ve built a fully functional photography blog, and it’s now live for the world to see.
 Your site is visible on Google, ready to attract visitors, and you can start sharing your passion for photography online!